Shashwatpog/EV3-Prototype-Robot/README.md

 ```

 ```
-# in the python code
+#include the following comment at the beginning of each ev3dev2 python file:
+#!/usr/bin/env python3
-import ev3
+import ev3dev2
 ```

 > **Note**
-> If you're using Linux Bash for Windows, [see this guide](https://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s-bash-shell/) or use `node` from the command prompt.
+> If using VS code make sure to change from CRLF to LF
+> Ev3dev2 docs -> <a href src = "https://ev3dev-lang.readthedocs.io/projects/python-ev3dev/en/stable/spec.html"> CLICK HERE </a>

 ## Download